foo123/modelview.js/manual.md

 // tpl free the Dom node removed from the template (if tpl represents a dom template) tpl.free( Node el );

-// render/update and return the template string with given data tpl.renderString( Object|Array data );